RamSahuGudiya/DSA/README.md

 # DSA questions

-How do you reverse a string?
+1)How do you reverse a string?✅

-✅
-How do you determine if a string is a palindrome?
+2)How do you determine if a string is a palindrome?

-How do you calculate the number of numerical digits in a string?
+3)How do you calculate the number of numerical digits in a string?

-How do you find the count for the occurrence of a particular character in a string?
+4)How do you find the count for the occurrence of a particular character in a string?

-How do you find the non-matching characters in a string?
+5)How do you find the non-matching characters in a string?

-How do you find out if the two given strings are anagrams?
+6)How do you find out if the two given strings are anagrams?

-How do you calculate the number of vowels and consonants in a string?
+7)How do you calculate the number of vowels and consonants in a string?

-How do you total all of the matching integer elements in an array?
+8)How do you total all of the matching integer elements in an array?

-How do you reverse an array?
+9)How do you reverse an array?

-How do you find the maximum element in an array?✅
+10)How do you find the maximum element in an array?✅

-How do you sort an array of integers in ascending order?
+11)How do you sort an array of integers in ascending order?

-How do you print a Fibonacci sequence using recursion?
+12)How do you print a Fibonacci sequence using recursion?

-How do you find the average of numbers in a list?
+13)How do you find the average of numbers in a list?

-How do you check if an integer is even or odd?
+14)How do you check if an integer is even or odd?